JoKerDii/DS-FAS/docs/notes/questions2.md

 * **What is back propagation and why?**

-  The back propagation in the training process is based on the chain rule of calculus, and it calculates the gradient of the loss w.r.t. the weights.
-This gradient is used by the optimizer to update the weights to minimize the loss function.
+  Backpropagation is a process involved in training a neural network.
+It involves taking the error rate of a forward propagation and feeding this loss backward through the neural network layers to fine-tune the weights.
+Specifically, it computes the gradient of the loss function for a single weight by the <u>chain rule.</u> It efficiently computes one layer at a time, and each weight can be updated using the gradients.

 * **What are the challenges in optimization in NN?**